Microbiology Lab Testing Services

 Why should your search for the best food microbiology testing lab in the U.S. end with Log10?
 Because we make sure each feature of our testing adheres to the strictest industry standards you could possibly manage.

 Our microbiology experts use the best microbiology testing methods and the best equipment.
 Our state-of-the-art microbiological testing facilities include biological level II (BSL2) pathogen labs.
 Our experienced, highly-trained staff uses Association of Official Analytical Chemists (AOAC) test methods to ensure the quality of our testing, and we perform all our services according to ISO 17025 standards.

-We can test for all the major microorganisms and bacterial pathogens that may threaten your food production facility.
+We perform tests for all the major microorganisms and bacterial pathogens that may threaten your food production facility.
 Our extensive research methods allow us to identify and isolate indicator organisms such as:

 - Aerobic Plate Count